DCAN-Labs/BrainSwipes/README.md

 npm run dev
 ```
 ​​Your application is running here: http://localhost:8080
-Some parts of the program will not run without a server.
-In the dev environment you will not be able to load images.

 The database uses [firebase appcheck](https://firebase.google.com/docs/app-check/web/recaptcha-provider) to protect the app.
 You may need to add a token or temporarily enable localhost.